HexShad0w/HexShad0w/README.md

 🔧 What I Do

-Ethical Hacking: Exposing vulnerabilities and strengthening defense strategies.
+° Ethical Hacking: Exposing vulnerabilities and strengthening defense strategies.
-Malware Development: Crafting tools to challenge security measures.
-Bug Hunting: Searching for weaknesses in systems to improve security.
+° Bug Hunting: Searching for weaknesses in systems to improve security.
-Programming: Refining coding skills to build effective solutions.
+° Programming: Refining coding skills to build effective solutions.
+° Malware Development: Crafting tools to challenge security measures.

 🚀 My Projects

-LOXS: A multi-vulnerability scanner for web applications, detecting various vulnerabilities like SQL Injection and XSS.
+° LOXS: A multi-vulnerability scanner for web applications, detecting various vulnerabilities like SQL Injection and XSS.

 📫 Let's Connect

-Follow me on X (formerly Twitter)
+° Follow me on X (formerly Twitter)
-Hack smart, stay ethical, and remain in the shadows.